 How to do scenario analysis in Excel?
-How to generate scenario summary report using Excel scenario manager feature?
+How to generate/create a scenario summary report using the Excel scenario manager feature?
 You will learn all these crucial data analysis topics in this article.

 So, let’s start…